open-energy-transition/Awesome-Electricity-Demand/README.md

 - [South America](#south-america)
 - [Oceania](#oceania)

+Each data source includes essential metadata such as time range and frequency of available data and licensing and usage terms.

 [Here](https://open-energy-transition.github.io/Awesome-Electric-Demand/) you can view an interactive map with links to the data sources.

 ## List of data sources